eliottvincent/bay/_posts/2019-11-22-designing-an-aircraft.md

 <br />
 <br />

-This is my group's work from 2019[^1] on Aircraft Vehicle Design.
-Designing an aircraft is not straightforward task and involves a multi-objective constrained optimization approach.
+This is my group's 2019[^1] work on Aircraft Vehicle Design.
+Designing an aircraft is a complex task that involves a multi-objective constrained optimization approach.

 <br />